Abdulrahman181/Predicting-Hazardous-NEOs/README.md

   - Model Training and Evaluation

 # 💡Results and Analysis
-   Trained multiple machine learning models including:
+  - Trained multiple machine learning models including:
     - Random Forest
     - Logistic Regression
     - Decision Tree

    - Evaluated model performance using:
     - Precision, Recall, F1-Score
     - AUC-ROC Curve
     - Balanced Accuracy
     - Selected the best-performing model based on these metrics.

    - Best Model: Random Forest
     - Balanced Accuracy
     - Precision
     - Recall
     - F1-Score
     - AUC-ROC

 ## - Based on the model's predictions, we can enhance hazardous object detection and improve classification accuracy.

 ## 🔍 Key Findings and Insights
    - The dataset was highly imbalanced, with far fewer hazardous objects compared to non-hazardous ones.
    - The Random Forest model provided the best performance, handling the class imbalance effectively.
    - Balanced accuracy was a key metric in evaluating the performance of the model due to the imbalance in the target variabl

 # 🔗 References
   - Dataset description and structure as per the project documentation.

 # 📁 Repository Structure
-├── data/                        # Contains dataset files

-├── notebooks/                   # Jupyter Notebooks for data exploration and model development
+├── data

+├── notebooks

-└── README.md                    # Project overview and instructions
+└── README.md

 # 🚀 Conclusion
-  This project demonstrated the use of machine learning models to predict hazardous NEOs.
-By addressing data imbalance and using appropriate evaluation metrics, the project successfully identified the best model for the task.
+  -This project demonstrated the use of machine learning models to predict hazardous NEOs.
+  -By addressing data imbalance and using appropriate evaluation metrics, the project successfully identified the best model for the task.

 # 💻 Contact
    - Abdul Rahman Ahmed
    - abdulrahmannassar202@gmail.com

 # 📌 Project link:
    - https://github.com/Abdulrahman181/Predicting-Hazardous-NEOs